sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Bhargava from Sanskrit bhārgava ‘(descendant) of Bhrigu’.
 Bhrigu is the name of one of the great sages.
 Jani is from jñānī ‘knowing, learned’.

 Jha (Ojha in Uttar Pradesh) is said to be a much reduced form of Sanskrit upādhyāya ‘teacher’.
 Joshi was a title for jyotisī , i.e ‘astrologer’.
 Pathak is from pāthaka ‘teacher’.

+Grover, came from Guruvara/Gorovare, which in turn derives from a Sanskrit word of (“guru/a” /गुरु”) “teacher/mentor” hence meaning “the great teacher”.
 ### Mughals Era
 Mughals followed a system of free minting under which anyone was free to bring metal to an imperial mint and get it converted into coins.
 Mints working under this were provided by a professional dealer in money = Sarraf, derived from Arabic meaning ‘treasurer’, ‘paymaster’ and money changer.
-Inamdar were given the land as Inam (prize).

 Revenue collection of the Maratha State.
 The assignment of revenue rights to a rent collector (ijardar), who were accountable to a group of Sahukar/moneylenders (Potedars, Poddars).
 When the state needed money, it would issue a money warrant accompanied by letter of credit to them, were known as Varat.

+**Fadnavis**, came from two Persian words, Fad and navis, and literally translated from Persian to English as ‘Maker of the Lists’.
+The powers of Phadnavis in Maratha administration was that of a Finance Minister.
+Inamdar were given the land as Inam (prize).

+Faujdar, was a title awarded by Mughal to garrison commanders.

  **Chawla** were the dealer of Chwal/Rice and **Doshi** from Persian /dush/‘shoulder’, denoting a hawker selling cloth (because the cloth was carried over the shoulder).

 **Dewan** In Mughal India the dewan was usually the highest official in a state after the king.  **Amin** were government official concerned with investigation of land claims and revenue claims and ’.
 **Bakshi** came from Persian /bakhshī/‘paymaster’,  was the title of an official who distributed wages in the Muslim armies.
 Dalal ‘broker’, Majmudar ‘record-keeper’,  Shah ‘merchant’.